Okean Elzy: 2000–2004

-2005–present
+2005–2013

 In 2005 Petro Cherniavsky joined the band.

-On September 22, 2005, Okean Elzy released their new album GLORIA.
+On September 22, 2005, Okean Elzy released their new album Gloria.
 After that the band went on tour (30 cities in Ukraine and 10 in Russia) with an audio crew consisting of Sergey Kamenev, Alexandr Kostin, Yurii Barybin and Vyacheslav Lavrinenko.

 In September 2005, Vakarchuk became the UN's Ambassador of Good Will.
 Also, in September Okean Elzy started a joint campaign with IOM and MTV Europe Foundation, fighting human trafficking.
-Svyatoslav Vakarchuk, as UN's Ambassador of Goodwill for 2006, held meetings with students at Ukrainian and Poland universities.
+Svyatoslav Vakarchuk, as UN's Ambassador of Goodwill for 2006, held meetings with students at Ukrainian and Polish universities.
 Vakarchuk is involved in a campaign to support reading.
 The project's aim is to draw the attention of young people to books and help fight illiteracy.

 In November 2006, Okean Elzy visited Kosovo, where musicians had a concert for peacemakers from Ukraine, Poland, Germany, United States and other countries, which included an international contingent of peacemakers.

 During the Football World Cup 2006 in Germany, Okean Elzy actively supported the Ukrainian national team and cheered the fans with their songs.
 The last song of the band called Veseli, brate, chasy nastaly... ("Oh, brother, merry times came...") made a huge splash in Ukraine.
 The song and the video were released as a single and all profits were donated to the child care center treating AIDS.
 Charity activities play a major role in OE's life.

 In April 2006 OE went on tour, which includes Chicago, New York City and Toronto, where thousands sang along to their songs.

 On April 25, 2007, Okean Elzy released a new album, Mira ("Measure").
 After that the band went on a huge nationwide tour.
 During the month they held concerts in 27 Ukrainian cities.
 All of the concerts were held in large cities, mostly at stadiums and sporting arenas.
 The concerts were attended by more than 120,000 fans, which set a record for the group.
-For the two Kiev concerts, the attendance was about 24,000 total.
-In the history of Ukraine only Okean Elzy "for the second time" (after the GLORIA tour) gathered so many people in one place in such a short time.
+For the two Kyiv concerts, the attendance was about 24,000 total.
+In the history of Ukraine only Okean Elzy "for the second time" (after the Gloria tour) gathered so many people in one place in such a short time.

 In 2010 Okean Elzy went on their Dolce Vita Tour, in support of their latest album Dolce Vita, which included over one hundred concerts in Russia, Ukraine, Belarus, Europe and North America.

 In December 2013 the band performed during the Euromaidan protests.

 In 2013, Okean Elzy announced on their website a new album and new tour through Ukraine.